 Whilst these findings are not going to shape the legal industy of the future it does shed some light into where the law firm of the future is probably heading.

-The problem is not that law is complicated, it is actually quite clear and concise if you can find it.
+As we've said before, the problem is not that law is complicated, it is actually quite clear and concise if you can find the relevant provisions.
 The problem is that it is generally terribly organised and sometimes simple obligations can be hidden in reams upon reams of obscure text.

 To date, the problem, of sifting through reams and reams of text, has been solved by legal research performed by lawyers and legal librarians at great expense in time and money.
 Now, as illustrated by the survey results, clients do not want to pay for this legal research (it should just be 'included').
 What should or could law firms do?